Conditions – MD fellowships

 The monthly payment consists of a stipend and, in most countries, an additional flat rate of 150 euros to cover minor research-related costs (books, travel expenses, etc.).
 To adjust, e.g. for differences in living costs, the total amount varies in different countries.
-For example, an unmarried fellow working in Germany currently receives 1,300 euros, in the USA 1,900 euros, and in the United Kingdom, Sweden, The Netherlands, and Canada 1,600 euros.
+For example, an unmarried fellow working in Germany currently receives 1,400 euros, in the USA 2,100 euros, in the United Kingdom and The Netherlands 1,700 euros, and in Sweden and Canada 1,600 euros.

 Furthermore, a spouse allowance of 200 euros, a child allowance of 200 euros per child, and/or childcare allowance of up to 500 euros may be added depending on the personal situation.

 The initially awarded stipend sum is based on the information provided in the application.
 The fellowship holder is obligated to inform the BIF about any changes in his/her personal or financial circumstances (change of marital status, income of spouse, etc.) so that the BIF can adjust the amount of the stipend.
 The stipend is transferred in euros to the fellow’s personal bank account by the middle of each month.

 In addition, fellowship holders can apply for travel allowances to present their research projects at international scientific conferences, to participate in methods courses, or to perform research in cooperating laboratories.
 Besides, the BIF offers its fellows and alumni exclusive meetings, seminars, and training.

 MD fellowships are granted for 10–12 months and can be extended once for up to 6 months.